 There are guided tours (en espanol).

-Not far fro the fort is a marker denoting the spot that is halfway between the northern border of Chile and the geographic south pole.
+Not far from the fort is a marker denoting the spot that is halfway between the northern border of Chile and the geographic south pole.

-There are many other sights to see in Punta Arenas including the cemetery with a memorial to the german battleship Graf Spee that was sunk in the battle of the Falklands in 1914, and Magdalena Island home to more than 120,000 penguins and a colony of sea lions, and a wonderful maritime museum with replicas of Magellan’s Nao Victoria, Darwin’s H.M.S.
+There are many other sights to see in Punta Arenas including the cemetery with a memorial to the crew of the German battleship Graf Spee that was sunk in the battle of the Falklands in 1914, and Magdalena Island home to more than 120,000 penguins and a colony of sea lions, and a wonderful maritime museum with replicas of Magellan’s Nao Victoria, Darwin’s H.M.S.
 Beagle and other vessels.
 I was unable to go to Magdalena Island due to high winds.